All six Star Wars movies will soon be available to download digitally for the first time ever – legally, at least.

 The Walt Disney Studios, Lucasfilm, and 20th Century Fox say the move is to build anticipation for the release of the next title in the series – Star Wars: The Force Awakens, coming December.

-Alan Bergman, president of The Walt Disney Studios, said: “Since the debut of the first film nearly 40 years ago, Star Wars has become a worldwide phenomenon with legions of fans from every generation.”
+Alan Bergman, president of The Walt Disney Studios, said: “Since the debut of the first film nearly 40 years ago,

 “It’s only fitting that audiences enjoy this legendary saga and its many fascinating behind-the-scenes stories on a wide variety of platforms, and we’re very excited to finally bring all six films to Digital HD for the first time.”